 Brown Machine, Inc. v.
 Hercules, Inc. Case Brief

-Master Missouri’s leading UCC § 2-207 “battle of the forms” case holding that a seller’s indemnity clause in an acknowledgment did not become part of the contract. with this comprehensive case brief.
+This case brief covers UCC § 2-207 battle of the forms case holding that an indemnity clause in a seller’s acknowledgment did not become part of the contract.

 Introduction